-Students who do not satisfactorily meet the minimum standards required during the probationary semester will be placed on academic suspension.
-Academic suspension means the student will not be permitted to enroll in any classes at Diné College for the semester of suspension.
+Students who do not satisfactorily meet the required minimum standards during the probationary semester will be placed on academic suspension.
+Academic suspension means the student will not be permitted to enroll in any classes at Diné College for the semester of the suspension.
 Upon returning, the student will be placed on academic probation until minimum standards for satisfactory progress are met.

 Academic suspension is not recorded on a student's transcript.
 Students who are placed on academic probation or academic suspension are subject to additional regulations regarding Satisfactory Academic Progress (SAP).
-A student may appeal academic suspension by obtaining appeal information from Records and Admissions.
+A student may appeal academic suspension by obtaining appeal information from the Office of the Registrar.
 Program-specific policies regarding academic suspension apply to each of the Bachelor's degree programs.
 Consult the program handbooks for details.